Elasticity Detection: A Building Block for Internet Congestion Control

 \subsection{Elasticity Detection: Practice}

-To produce a practical method to detect cross traffic using this idea, we must address three challenges.
-First, pulses in our sending rate must induce a measurable change in $z$, but must not be so large as to congest the bottleneck link.
-Second, because there is natural variation in cross-traffic, as well as noise in the estimator of $z$, it is not easy to perform a robust comparison between the predicted change in $z$ and the measured $z$.
-Third, because the sender does not know the RTTs of cross-traffic flows, it does not know when to look for the predicted response in the cross-traffic rate.
+To produce a practical method to detect cross traffic using this idea, we must address three challenges: \begin{CompactEnumerate} \item Pulses in the sending rate must induce a measurable change in $z$, but not congest the bottleneck link. \item Because there is natural variation in cross traffic, and noise in $\hat z$, it is not easy to perform a robust comparison between the predicted change in $z$ and the measured $z$. \item Because the sender does not know the RTTs of cross-traffic flows, it does not know when to look for the predicted response in the cross-traffic rate. \end{CompactEnumerate}

-The first method we developed measured the {\em cross-correlation} between $S(t)$ and $z(t)$.
-If the cross-correlation was close to zero, then the traffic would be considered inelastic, but a significant non-zero value would indicate elastic cross traffic.
+The first method we developed to solve these problems measured the {\em cross-correlation} between $S(t)$ and $z(t)$.
+A cross-correlation near zero would be considered inelastic cross traffic, whereas a significant non-zero value would indicate elastic cross traffic.
 We found that this approach works well (with square-wave pulses) if the cross traffic is substantially elastic and has a similar RTT to the flow trying to detect elasticity, but not otherwise.
-The trouble is that cross traffic will react after its RTT, and thus we must align $S(t)$ and $z(t)$ using the cross traffic's RTT, which is not easy to infer.
-Moreover, the elastic flows in the cross traffic may have different RTTs, making the alignment even more challenging, and rendering the method impractical.
+The trouble is that because elastic cross traffic will react after {\em its} RTT, $S(t)$ and $z(t)$ must be aligned using the cross traffic's RTT, which is not easy to infer.
+Moreover, the elastic flows in the cross traffic may have different RTTs, making the alignment even more challenging.

-{\bf From time to frequency domain.} We have developed a method that overcomes the three challenges mentioned above.
+{\bf From time to frequency domain.} We have developed a method, \name{}, that overcomes the three challenges stated above.
 It uses two ideas.
 First, the sender modulates its packet transmissions using {\em sinusoidal pulses} at a known frequency $f_p$, with amplitude equal to a modest fraction (e.g., 25\%) of the bottleneck link rate.
-These pulses induce a noticeable change in inter-packet times at the link without causing congestion, because the queues created in one part of the pulse are drained in the subsequent, and the period of the pulses is short (e.g., $f_p = 5$~Hz).
-By using short pulses, we ensure that the total burst of data sent in a pulse is a small fraction of the bottleneck's queue size.
+These pulses induce a noticeable change in inter-packet times at the link without causing congestion, because the queues created in one part of the pulse are drained in the subsequent part, and the period of the pulses is short (e.g., $f_p = 5$~Hz).
+By using short pulses, we ensure that the total burst of data sent in a pulse is a small fraction of the typical bottleneck queue size.